asantos00/website/content/blog/getting-started-with-deno/build-a-cli-with-deno.md

 This capability proves itself useful in many cases, but today we'll explore one where we think it really shines.
 Throughout the rest of the article we will build a CLI application which by the end of the blog post will be compiled into a single binary, one you can simply distribute and execute in any machine, without external dependencies.

-We'll be doing this using Deno's version 1.7.0.
+We'll be doing this using Deno's version 1.7.0 and the code we'll build is avaialable [here](https://github.com/asantos00/deno-weather-cli).

 ## Developing the functionality